AnsariAbdullah/codewars-solution/trash/readme.md

 Note: Format the actual readme in a better way [AirBnB](https://github.com/airbnb/javascript )

-Check if we can format all documents
+Note: Check if we can format all documents